Broad Street Riot

 The Broad Street Riot was a massive brawl that occurred in Boston, Massachusetts, on June 11, 1837, between Irish Americans and Yankee firefighters.
 An estimated 800 people were involved in the actual fighting, with at least 10,000 spectators egging them on.
 Nearby homes were sacked and vandalized, and the occupants beaten.
 Many on both sides were seriously injured, but no immediate deaths resulted from the violence.
-After raging for hours, the riot was quelled when Mayor Samuel Eliot called in the state militia.
+After raging for hours, the riot was quelled when Mayor Samuel Eliot called in the state cavalry, the National Lancers, to quell the riot.

 In the wake of the riot, Boston's police and fire departments were established.

 History

 Background

 Boston was a major center for immigration in the 19th century due to its large seaport.
 Nativist and anti-Catholic sentiment was strong, especially among working-class men whose jobs and wages were threatened by an influx of poor Irish immigrants.
 On Broad Street, it was common for groups of nativist Yankees to vandalize Irish homes and attack lone Irishmen.
 In 1832, Mayor Charles Wells received a petition "praying that some measures may be taken to suppress the dangerous riots, routs, and tumultuous assemblies in and about Broad Street."

 At the time of this particular riot, nearly all of Boston's firefighters were volunteers.
 The city had a policy of paying whichever company was first to arrive on the scene.
 As a result, the volunteer fire companies were intensely competitive, as well as notoriously undisciplined, and often fought with each other.
 In 1834 the entire company attached to Engine 13 was dismissed for disorderly conduct.
 The volunteers were nearly all working-class "Yankees", meaning American-born Protestants.

 Boston also had no police department, only a City Marshal with a small number of night watchmen.